bayesimpact/bayes-developer-setup/README.md

 ## Install

 You can install this tool without downloading the repo yourself by downloading and running `install.sh` (no need to clone the repo yourself).
+Or simply run the following command:

+	sudo curl -s https://raw.githubusercontent.com/bayesimpact/bayes-developer-setup/master/install.sh | bash

 Test your installation by verifying that hub was installed correctly.
 Running `which hub` should return something like "~/.bayes-developer-setup/bin/hub".

 ### Common Errors